Top

 (domestic).

-Air Bagan, Air Mandalay and Yangon Airways are private airlines,
+Air Bagan and Air Mandalay are private airlines,

 flying French built ATR 42 and ATR 72

 planes.
-Air Bagan in addition has a Fokker F100 (and 2 Airbus for
+Air Bagan in addition has Fokker F100 for domestic routes.

 An assessment of the semi-private